awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. For **Location**, choose a bucket by using the bucket name and prefix or by using the bucket URL\.

-1. For **Upload software**, choose **Add software**, and then browse for installable software files with `.rpm`, `.msi`, or `.deb` extensions\.
+1. For **Upload software**, choose **Add software**, and then navigate to installable software files with `.rpm`, `.msi`, or `.deb` extensions\.
 If the file name contains spaces, the upload fails\.
 You can upload more than one software file in a single action\.

 1. For **Target platform**, verify that the target operating system platform shown for each installable file is correct\.
-If the operating system shown isn't correct, choose the correct operating system from the drop\-down list\.
+If the operating system shown isn't correct, choose the correct operating system from the dropdown list\.

    For the **Simple** package creation workflow, because you upload each installable file only once, extra steps are required to instruct Distributor to target a single file at multiple operating systems\.
 For example, if you upload an installable software file named `Logtool_v1.1.1.rpm`, you must change some defaults in the **Simple** workflow to target the same software at both Amazon Linux and Ubuntu operating systems\.
 When targeting multiple platforms, do one of the following\.
    + Use the **Advanced** workflow instead, zip each installable file into a \.zip file before you begin, and manually author the manifest so that one installable file can be targeted at multiple operating system platforms or versions\.
 For more information, see [Create a package \(advanced\)](#distributor-working-with-packages-create-adv)\.